aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to PPTM within C++ Applications" h2="Convert EPUB to PPTM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you a C++ developer looking to add to integrate EPUB to PPTM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export EPUB to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+If you are a C++ developer looking to add the ability to convert EPUB to PPTM inside your C++ applications, then you need to convert EPUB to PPTX and then PPTX to PPTM.
+This is because PPTM is a Microsoft PowerPoint macro-enabled presentation format, which is not supported by EPUB.

+<h2>How Aspose.Total Helps for EPUB to PPTM Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that provides developers with the ability to create, manipulate, and convert various file formats.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++, which can be used to convert EPUB to PPTM.

+To export EPUB to PPTX, you can use Aspose.PDF for C++.
+This API allows you to convert EPUB to PPTX with just a few lines of code.
+It also supports a wide range of other file formats, such as PDF, XPS, HTML, and more.

+Once you have converted EPUB to PPTX, you can use Aspose.Slides for C++ to convert PPTX to PPTM.
+This API provides a wide range of features, such as the ability to create, edit, and convert presentations.
+It also supports a wide range of other file formats, such as PPT, PPS, PPTX, PPSX, and more.

+By using Aspose.Total for C++, you can easily convert EPUB to PPTM in just two simple steps.
+This suite of APIs provides developers with the ability to create, manipulate, and convert various file formats, making it an ideal choice for C++ developers looking to add the ability to convert EPUB to PPTM inside their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}